 If you are seeking to gain a qualification in TEFL which is recognised by the British Council and by reputable English language schools worldwide, we advise you to take the Cambridge CELTA.
-We offer the Cambridge CELTA in Brighton, London Central, London Highgate, New York City and San Francisco.
+We offer the Cambridge CELTA in Brighton, London Central and London Highgate.

 Other TEFL courses will not have the same credibility and therefore may not be as effective in helping you to start your career as an EFL teacher.
 Here at St Giles, we only employ teachers with either the Cambridge CELTA or the Trinity CertTESOL to work in our own English language schools.

 The table below explains more about the structure and entry requirements of the course:

 |Who is the accrediting body?||Cambridge English Language Assessment (formerly Cambridge ESOL)|

 |How long does the course take?||The course must last for a minimum of 120 hours over 4 weeks.|